SimonBorghese/cbre-fixed-exporting/README.md

 - [x] Fix exporting of other formats (OBJ, FBX) so that solids are exported as seperate meshes.
 (Previously, Unity would import these files as one giant mesh)
 - [ ] Allow for the embedding of textures loaded by the map
 - [ ] Allow for the exporting of more formats
-- [ ] Embed and/or export data related to entities either within the 3d models or seperately.
+- [x] Embed and/or export data related to entities either within the 3d models or seperately.
+(Partial, export entity data to .json)

 Not planned but may be done within the future: